gameraccoon/scripter/README.md

 - Queue the execution of the specific chain of scripts that you need right now, just in a few clicks
 - Specify arguments, retry count, and some other parameters if needed
 - Configure what scripts you can run once.
-No need to edit scripts/config files manually before each unique run
+No need to edit scripts or configs manually
 - See the state of the execution, or open the complete logs to see the details

 ## Getting Started